dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 infrastructure and the development of emerging markets will be restricted.
-Further complicating matters, nations often respond to depressionary crises with warfare to artificially stimulate of economic activity and facilitate expansion.
+Further complicating matters, nations often respond to depressionary crises with warfare to artificially stimulate of economic activity and expansion.
 This creates geopolitical instability at the same time as global economic crisis.

 The Singularity's technology trends drive the global economy to converge towards a more final state.
 This crisis represents a